christiskatsouris/Univariate/README.md

 $$\sum_{j=0}^{\infty} | c_j | < + \infty \ \ \ \text{and} \ \ \ \sum_{j=0}^{\infty} c_j \neq 0.$$

+2. Notice that the above conditions provide related summability conditions so that the corresponding sums of innovations weakly converge almost surely.
+Furthermore, the absolute summability condition is considered to be stronger that square-summability.

 ## References

 - Lo, A. W. (1991).
 Long-term memory in stock market prices.
 Econometrica: Journal of the Econometric Society, 1279-1313.